 A systematic approach for maintaining desired standards for the measurement of field parameters has been established for the instruments used in this study.

 Thermometers are periodically compared to a National Bureau of Standards (NBS) standard thermometer for the range of temperatures to be encountered.
-If present, variations are noted and correction factors are calculated and taped onto each thermometer.
+Variations, if present, are noted and correction factors are calculated and taped onto each thermometer.

 Thermographs are calibrated following the above procedures.
 Timing mechanisms are also evaluated for accuracy.
 Operational thermographs are periodically inspected comparing the temperature and time on the chart with the known time and temperature data.
-A mark is made on the chart at that point.
+Refer to the Phase II Basic Data Report for further information on thermograph calibration and quality control.

 Hydrolabs will be calibrated and checked after each field trip.
-Whenever a question arises concerning the quality data collected, the USGS, EPA, and manufacturer of the data collection device will be consulted.
+Whenever a question arises concerning the data collected, the USGS, EPA, and manufacturer of the data collection device will be consulted.

 Literature is periodically reviewed to insure that state-of-the-art data collection and analysis techniques are being observed.
-A hydraulic engineer will be consulted to evaluate the accuracy of data collection and analysis techniques.
-The USFWS is periodically consulted to evaluate the accuracy of instream flow data collection and analysis techniques.
+A hydraulic engineer will be consulted to evaluate the methods of data collection and analysis techniques.
+The USFWS is periodically consulted to evaluate the methods of instream flow data collection and analysis techniques.